Introduction

 - pnorm : is the Cumulative Density Function.

 - qnorm : is the Inverse CDF.
-Get $X$ from $p(X)$.
+Get from .

 For CLT, we need random independent and identical (iid) variables.
-But for large $n$ and finite variance for each of the variables, the identical criteria can be dropped.
+But for large and finite variance for each of the variables, the identical criteria can be dropped.

 For small sample sizes, we use the quantiles of the t-distribution instead of the z-distribution.